ShuttleworthFoundation/shuttleworthfoundation.org/README.md

 ### Install

 Clone or download the repository to your computer.
-You'll need to have a local Jekyll [installation](https://jekyllrb.com/docs/installation/) and also install [Bundler](https://jekyllrb.com/docs/installation/).
+You'll need to have a local Jekyll [installation](https://jekyllrb.com/docs/installation/) and [Bundler](https://jekyllrb.com/docs/installation/).
 Just run `bundle install` from within the directory that contains the repository.
+This will install all the dependencies you need to run the site locally.
+Once finished, just run `jekyll serve` on the command line within the local copy of the repository.

 ## License